Plan for Confluent Platform Deployment¶

 Review and address the following prerequisites before you start the installation process.

-- Confluent for Kubernetes 2.5 supports Kubernetes versions with Cloud Native Computing Foundation (CNCF) conformant offering.
+Confluent for Kubernetes 2.0.4 supports Kubernetes versions 1.15 to 1.20 with any Cloud Native Computing Foundation (CNCF) conformant offering.
+A full list of CNCF conformant Kubernetes offerings can be found here.

 If you are using Red Hat OpenShift as your Kubernetes distribution, you need to determine how you work with Red Hat’s Security Context Constraint (SCC).
 See this documentation set to understand how.